• Home

 1. Preheat the oven to 160ºC (fan assisted, 180°C non fan assisted) and line three 8 inch sandwich tins

-8. Add the cream cheese and icing sugar and beat until it is completely smooth and there are no lumps
+6. Add 245g cream cheese and 550g icing sugar and beat until it is completely smooth and there are no lumps

-9. Take the first layer of cake and turn it over onto the plate or stand you are using.
-Add a generous layer of the frosting and spread out evenly.
+7. Take the first layer of cake and turn it over onto the plate or stand you are using.
+Add a generous layer of the frosting and pipe/spread out evenly.
 Repeat with the second layer

-10. With the final layer, place it on top of the other layers but the right way round.
-Cover the cake completely with the rest of the frosting - you're going for a semi naked look so don't worry if you can see the cake through the frosting
+8. With the final layer, place it on top of the other layers but the right way up.
+Add the frosting and decorate how you like.

 Recipe Notes